Litigation Funding Options

-There are a few exceptions to the general rule that ATE premiums are not capable of recovery from the other side, and are still capable of recovery in insolvency-related proceedings and in publication and privacy proceedings.
+There are a few exceptions to the general rule that ATE premiums are not capable of recovery from the other side, and are still capable of recovery in limited circumstances.

 However, for the vast majority of commercial or personal disputes, ATE premiums will generally be irrecoverable from the other side.